xiamenwcy/NIR-ISL-2021/README.md

 **Congratulations to them!**

-More details can be found in the future IJCB 2021 summary paper.
+More details can be found in the [IJCB 2021 summary paper](https://ieeexplore.ieee.org/document/9484336).

 ## Questions